wp-plugins/scrapeazon/readme.txt

 An ASIN is an Amazon.com product identification number.
 ScrapeAZon uses this identifier to download the correct customer reviews that are associated with a product.
 An ASIN can be assigned by Amazon.com or, in case of a book, the 10-character version of the ISBN.

+= Can I use an identified other than an ASIN to retrieve reviews? =

+Yes, as of ScrapeAZon 2.0.1, you can replace the asin parameter in a shortcode with any of the following parameters:

+* isbn
+* upc
+* ean

+However, the ScrapeAZon widget currently only supports the ASIN identifier.

 = Why do I need to sign up for an Amazon Affiliate account? =

 Amazon's API requires an affiliate account id in order to correctly process requests and download information about item lookups.